-Essentially, Core Web Vitals is Google’s way to narrow down the factors that help to evaluate the quality of a website’s user experience.
+Essentially, Core Web Vitals (CWV) is Google’s way to narrow down the factors that help to evaluate the quality of a website’s user experience.
 These new metrics include three variables: Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift.

 1. Largest Contentful Paint (LCP) stands for the website’s loading time and takes into account how quickly the written and media content is loaded.
 Google states that LCP can significantly affect the bounce rate of the pages, according to their report.
 The recommended Google’s load time for the page is 2.5 seconds.
 However, the research shows that most users expect this number to be less than 2 seconds.

 2. First Input Delay (FID) is arguably the most important metric of all three, and it measures the time when a user interacts with the site and the website’s reactions to the user input.
 This factor helps to determine user experience satisfaction.
 For example, FID measures the time it takes for the browser to respond to the request generated by a visitor.
 First Input Delay should not be longer than 100 milliseconds; otherwise, it can affect the website’s rankings.

 3. Cumulative Layout Shift (CLS) is the metric that estimates the extent of the page’s visual stability and content shifts during the load.
 CLS is on the lookout for the content and media that move around before rendering the web page.
 The unstable content elements have a negative influence on the UX.
 Therefore Google advises having a CLS value of no more than 0.1.

 The obvious question arising from the news about the new changes is measuring Core Web Vitals and preparing for the rollout.
 There are a few ways to estimate the required metrics: